 - A. Grade level data is used to adjust pacing, select materials, and work as a team to meet needs.
 For example, it will be/has been used to: - a.
 Adjust curriculum cards and pacing guides each summer. - b.
 Set up targeted support for students with similar academic needs. - c.
-Select and adjust instructional strategies and approve materials needed to meet individual needs. - B. Grade level data is used to provide instruction and support for parents.
+Select and adjust instructional strategies and approve materials needed to meet individual needs. - d.
+Replace "word walls" with "sound walls" at the K-2 grades based on Science of Reading training and early reading data collected via Fastbridge testing. - B. Grade level data is used to provide instruction and support for parents.
 For example, it will be/has been used to: - a.
 Identify topics for Parent Engagement nights. - b.
 Determine what support materials need to be sent home to parents. - c.
 Select books for the library. - d.
 Identify topics for PTO and Title I meeting discussions.